Equitable Principles Sample Clauses

 AutoNDA by SimpleDocs

 Equitable Principles.
 Our opinions are subject to the effect of general principles of equity (regardless of whether considered in a proceeding in equity or at law), including, without limitation, concepts of materiality, reasonableness, good faith and fair dealing.
 In applying such principles, a court, among other things, might limit the availability of specific equitable remedies (such as injunctive relief and the remedy of specific performance), might not allow a creditor to accelerate maturity of debt or exercise other remedies upon the occurrence of a default deemed immaterial or for non-credit reasons or might decline to order a debtor to perform covenants in a Subject Document.
-Further, a court may refuse to enforce a covenant if and to the extent that it deems such covenant to be violative of applicable public policy, including, for example, provisions requiring indemnification of the Banks against liability for its own wrongful or negligent acts.
+Further, a court may refuse to enforce a covenant if and to the extent that it deems such covenant to be violative of applicable public policy, including, for example, provisions requiring indemnification of a Lender Party against liability for its own wrongful or negligent acts.

 Equitable Principles.
 The parties acknowledge and agree that irreparable damage would occur in the event any of the provisions of this Standstill Agreement were not performed in accordance with their specific terms or were otherwise breached.
 It is accordingly agreed that the parties shall be entitled to seek an injunction to prevent any breach of the provisions of this Standstill Agreement and to enforce specifically the terms and provisions hereof in any court having jurisdiction, in addition to any other remedy to which they may be entitled at law or in equity.